Sugar and Tiredness – Breaking the Cycle

 Chromium, which helps insulin to work, also substantially reduces craving, as well as improving mood.
 It halves cravings in eight weeks and improves mood in people prone to depression in two out of three who supplement 600mcg a day.

 Sugar itself is not bad – it just becomes so when you have too much.
 It is refined and thus devoid of the nutrients, especially B vitamins, vitamin C and chromium, needed to turn it into energy.

 Having said that, to break the habit, it is best to set yourself a clear line: nothing with added sugar.
 There are many names for sugar, including:

 * Glucose (syrup) * Dextrose * Malt * Honey * Sucrose *Fructose

 These are best avoided, although fructose has half the effect on your blood sugar as sucrose, which has almost half of the effect of glucose.
 So fructose is the lesser of the evils.

 This also means avoiding chocolate, which is high in sugar.
 However, the occasional bit of dark chocolate (with 70 per cent cocoa solids and low in sugar) is no big deal – as long as you don’t eat a bar a day.

-Instead eat whole fruits, which provide fructose and nutrients.
-The best fruits are apples, pears, berries, cherries, plums and peaches.
+Instead eat whole fruit, which provide fructose and nutrients.
+The best are apples, pears, berries, cherries, plums and peaches.
 Oranges aren’t bad, but watch out for guzzling loads of juice.

 As a rule of thumb, don’t have more than the juice of one orange per day or an equivalent amount of apple juice.